 The credit counselors and housing counselors at Cambridge Credit Counseling are among the most experienced, dedicated, and highly trained individuals in the profession.
 Our counselors undergo extensive training and continuing education in order for them to provide consumers with the expertise they need to help them with their particular situation.
 Moreover, a majority of our counselors hold certifications in multiple areas, giving our professionals a broader range of knowledge and experience to better help consumers.
-As a member agency of the Financial Counseling Association of America (FCAA), and as a HUD-Approved Housing Counseling Agency, we are required to ensure all of our counselors are certified by an independent third-party, and that they maintain these certifications through continuing education.
+As a member agency of the Financial Counseling Association of America (FCAA), the National Foundation for Credit Counselors, and as a HUD-Approved Housing Counseling Agency, we are required to ensure all of our counselors are certified by an independent third-party, and that they maintain these certifications through continuing education.

 If you have any questions regarding our credit counselor certifications, please call (413) 241-2401 or click here to email our Compliance Manager.
 To learn more about our housing counselor certifications, please call (800) 757-1788, ext.
 5131, or click here to email our Housing Director.

 To learn more about our individual credit counselor and housing counselor certifications, please click here to go to our Meet Our Counselors page.

 The ISO 9001 quality standard ensures that our agency develops, incorporates, and continually improves our quality management system.
 This system ensures continual improvement of all aspects of our services, with a strict focus on customer satisfaction.
 Cambridge has been an ISO 9001 registered agency since 2001, is audited by a third-party on an annual basis, and has yet to receive a single finding of non-conformance.

 For more information about Cambridge's ISO 9001 certification, please click here to email our Quality Assurance Manager.